 In 2012, I began offering prints and expanded my skills to include a variety of digital design methods.
 My designs are a combination of painted elements and digitally manipulated elements, the balance sometimes shifting mostly one direction or another

 Until the age of 14, I lived in Austin, Texas.
 At 14, I moved to San Francisco where I attended School of the Arts High School.
 I attended summer programs at the SF Art Institute and Cal-Arts.
 I then attended Middlebury College first majoring in Costume Design and then changing to Women's Studies (thesis was on Robots and Gender in Pop Culture and how they reflect our attitudes about gender & technology).
 I went on to study Hebrew and Arabic and the history and culture of the modern middle east at Hebrew University.

 If you are wondering if you know me, you just might.
 In addition to my childhood homes in Texas, Arkansas, and California, I’ve lived in Vermont, Kibbutz Tuval in Israel, New York City, Philadelphia, Jerusalem, Tucson, Cleveland, South Lake Tahoe, Charlotte, and as of July 2016, Buffalo, New York.

-If you do know me and you're wondering how life is, I'm doing well, love being a mom; Jon Freirich (my husband) is still a rabbi (see what he's up to on his blog jewishand.org) and working for Temple Beth El in Charlotte, NC; Jude (my son) is growing like a weed and is smarter and more amazing than expected.
-Feel free to look me up on Facebook - if I do know you, chances are I would love to reconnect!
+If you do know me and you're wondering how life is, I'm doing well, love being a mom; Jon Freirich (my husband) is still a rabbi (see what he's up to on his blog jewishand.org) and working for Temple Beth Zion in Buffalo, New York; Jude (my amazing son) is growing like a weed and is smarter and more amazing than I ever dared to hope for; Sadie (my beautiful daughter) is sweet, extremely curious about everything, and is working on mastering knock-knock jokes.